bhdevops-sys/turtle_programmes/data_dictionary/turtle_nesting_app.md

 ### Sea Turtle Nest Monitoring Data Dictionary
+This catalog describes the structure, meaning, and rules of data in a the BH turtle database.
+It's relevance is in ensuring that data is comprehended, managed, and used consistently across the organization.
+It improves data clarity, quality, consistency, collaboration, and analysis, thus remaining essential for managing datasets and information systems within Bahari Hai.

 #### turtle_nest

 | Field Name | SQL Type | Length | Nullable | Example Value | Allowed Values / Format | Description |